 - Failure to register during the time period you were required to do so

 - If you have been determined to be a sexually violent predator

 How do I get help?

 Petitioning for relief from the duty to register as a sex offender requires both careful consideration and close consultation with your attorney.
 If you feel you may have a good case for petitioning the court to relieve you from the duty to register, it’s important to get solid advice and assistance from an attorney you trust.
-Please call the Marshall Defense Firm at 206-826-1400 to find out how we may be able to help you.
+Please contact us at 206.826.1400 or firstname.lastname@example.org to find out how we may be able to help you.